ACell Starts U.S. IPO Effort (Pending:ACLL)

 Management hopes to expand internationally to grow its addressable market although such expansion is likely to bring additional costs related to it.

-Prior to the negative effects of the Covid-19 pandemic on its sales, ACell was growing revenue moderately and had become profitable and operating cash flow positive in 2019.
+Prior to the negative effects of the COVID-19 pandemic on its sales, ACell was growing revenue moderately and had become profitable and operating cash flow positive in 2019.

-I suspect the Covid-19 pandemic’s effects on its business will be temporary.
+I suspect the COVID-19 pandemic’s effects on its business will be temporary.

 When we learn more IPO details from management, I’ll provide an update.